antronerds/r2-training-courses/docs/Methylation_analysis.md

 Now that we have studied methylation graphs, our scope has extended to the next topic, which is "**expression**" of our gene of interest across tissues/cancer types.
 Methylation and expression have a reciprocal relationship.
 From the previous *Section 3 Comparing Methylation Heatmaps*, it was observed that the methylation levels increase for certain genes during carcinogenesis.
 In contrast, expression levels are reduced.
 The "across dataset" module is a good tool to observe the difference in expression from different datasets.
 Please note as mentioned before only datasets of the same chiptype (*platform*) and normalization can be analyzed together.
 In this section, datasets with author name "Roth" and "Broad" are used to plot expression graphs.
 The platform user takes the following steps to create the expression graph:

-**1)** Repeat the steps from 1) to 5) in *Section 5 Multiple datasets overview.* of this manual for two datasets with author names "Roth, n=504" (normal cells, in Figure 7-2) and "Broad" (cancer cells, in Figure 7-3).
-Check is u133p2, mas5.0 is selected as indicated in figure 7-1.
+**1)** Repeat the steps from 1) to 5) in *Section 5 Multiple datasets overview.* of this manual with a couple of changes: make sure that this time "Type of data" is set to "hs, u133p2, mas5.0" as indicated in figure 7-1; in the dataset selection, select two datasets, one with author names "Roth, n=504" (normal cells, in Figure 7-2) and the second with author "Broad" (cancer cells, in Figure 7-3).

 ![](_static/images/Methylation/fig7-1a.png)